 With spinach, eggs, and cheese, these freezer-friendly breakfast sandwiches are perfect for meal prep.

 These delicious veggie-packed egg sandwiches are a healthy, protein-packed breakfast that you can make-ahead.
 Keep a stash in the freezer for busy weekday mornings.
 Read on for all of the ways you can customize these sandwiches for your family.
+Or check out this veggie-packed breakfast casserole to made in one pan!

 You’ll need these ingredients